 Rightly or wrongly we tend to stick to the same tried and tested learning method.
 But what if you could understand different techniques and know which learning style is best suited to your personality, rather than learning the way you have been taught.

-VARK theory style is one of the major learning techniques used today throughout the world to encourage people learn their greatest practice for learning.
-The VARK theory separates learners into four categories which defines their best method for learning:
+The VARK guide to learning styles is one of the major learning techniques used today throughout the world to encourage people to discover their greatest practice for learning.
+The VARK theory of learning preferences separates learners into four categories that define their best method of learning:

 • V – Visual

 • A – Aural/Auditory

 People who learn best by the Visual technique are not good with written text however easily understand and make sense of images, graphs, charts, videos and other learning materials within this quota.
 Visual learners are also inclined to create their own pictures or diagrams in order to convey their own thoughts, designs and/or perceptions to ensure that they understand and also to describe to others.
 In order to get the most out of the Visual learning technique, learners should use images that relate to different ideas.
 Mind-maps are also a very helpful way to convey your thought process and how you are taking the information in.
 Graphs showing useful data would help you gain a clearer awareness when examining a lot of information.
 Contents like images, animations, 3d models are perfect for visual learners.